 For the au jus:

-- After the pork has been removed from the pan and add chicken broth to the drippings.
+- After the pork has been removed from the pan, add chicken broth to the drippings.

 - Strain the au jus, place in a medium sized saute pan, and heat until warmed.